huhong12345/huhong12345/README.md

 <div align=center><img width="800" src="https://github.com/huhong12345/huhong12345/blob/main/page.png"/></div>

-####     * 🧐 I’m a first-year PhD Student in the department of Automation.
-####     * 🎓 Bachelor of Electronic& Information Engineering.
-####     🌱 Current research intersts are games and evolutionary dynamics on social networks.
-####     📚 Enjoy photography, history, poetry and movies a lot.(refering to my blog🤪)
-####     ✍🏻 Update my blog irregularly, mainly covering personal thoughts and learning summary 📝.
-####     🚀 Full of energy and curiosity, looking forward to collaborate and communicate with others👯.

 #### 🧐 I’m a first-year PhD Student in the department of Automation.
 - 🎓 Bachelor of Electronic& Information Engineering.